 I am open to applications from outstanding students at any time, but my expectations are higher outside the normal timeline.
 Complete the process below and I will respond as soon as I can.

-At Australian universities, you apply directly to individual faculty (rather than the central process used in US universities).
-This is the process to apply for my research group:
+At Australian universities, you first contact individual faculty (rather than the central process used in US universities), and can do so at any time.

 - Statement of Purpose (PDF, 2-4 pages), covering your academic background, research interests, and reasons for pursuing a PhD.

 - Transcript(s) (PDF or images)